Documentation Index

 {{ end }}

-Because the Dashboard polls the Control Plane, you will get get near-real-time
+Because the dashboard polls the Control Plane, you will get get near-real-time

 statuses for each component.